SaraVieira/SaraVieira/README.md

 ### Hey nerds 👋

-My name is Sara and I am developer based in Berlin.
-I am also an idiot, avid football fan, terrible movie watcher and a damn nerd.
+My name is Sara and I am a full stack developer based in Berlin.
+I am also an avid football fan, terrible movie watcher and an average nerd.

 - 📫 How to reach me: [@NikkitaFTW](https://twitter.com/NikkitaFTW)